 Is periodontal disease curable in dogs?

-The first stage of Periodontal Disease (Gingivitis) is curable.
-This stage can be maintained by regularly brushing your dog’s teeth and overall good oral health care.
-If your dog enters the secondary stage of Periodontal Disease, it is incurable, and the damage to the teeth is irreversible.
+The first stage of periodontal disease (gingivitis) is curable.
+This stage can be maintained by regularly brushing your dog’s teeth and providing overall good oral health care.
+If your dog enters the secondary stage of periodontal disease, it is incurable, and the damage to the teeth is irreversible.
 You would need to consult professional advice from your vet about ongoing treatment and management for your dog at this stage.

 How to treat the disease

 If you’re at stage 1 of this disease, you will treat your dog by maintaining healthy, daily hygiene practices.
 Still, I would also recommend visiting a vet to have them professionally check your dog and give you individual advice tailored to your dog’s needs.
 If your dog is in the later stages of this disease, your vet may offer you medication and treatments for ongoing care.